SkiFire13/master-thesis/chapters/4-implementation.typ

 === Performance comparison

 We compared the performance with LCSFE and mCRL2 on the mCRL2 examples used originally in @flori.
-All the tests were performed on a computer equipped with a AMD Ryzen 3700x and 32GB of DDR4 RAM running Windows 10.
-LCSFE and our implementation were compiled using Rust's release profile.
+All the tests were performed on a computer equipped with an AMD Ryzen 3700x and 32GB of DDR4 RAM running Windows 10.
+LCSFE and our implementation were compiled using the Rust release profile, which applies optimizations to the code produced.

 We started with the "bridge referee" example from mCRL2, a labelled transition system with 102 states and 177 transitions, checking the formula $mu x. diam(#h(0em)"report"(17)) #h(0.3em) tt or diam(tt) #h(0.3em) x$, corresponding to the fact that from the initial state the system can reach a state where a transition with label "report(17)" can be performed.
-Using mCRL2's suggested workflow we first converted the mCRL2 specification into its internal lps format using the `mcrl22lps` utility:
+Using the workflow suggested by mCRL2 we first converted the mCRL2 specification into its internal lps format using the `mcrl22lps` utility:

 ```cmd
 > mcrl22lps bridge-referee.mcrl2 bridge.lps --timings